puppetlabs/bolt/pre-docs/bolt_installing.md

   bolt --help
   ```

-## Install Bolt on Debian or Ubuntu
+## Install Bolt from apt repositories on Debian or Ubuntu
-Install Bolt from a package that contains both the software and its
-dependencies.

 Packaged versions of Bolt are available for Debian 8 and 9 and
 Ubuntu 14.04 and 16.04.

 The Puppet repository for the APT package management system is